12 Most Popular Temples in Asia

-Shwedagon Pagoda temple is one of the greatest stories in Myanmar, especially considering it has survived a lot of adversity over the years including fires, extreme weather, and wars.
-The country is also known for having the largest number of temples in Southeast Asia.
+Shwedagon Pagoda temple is one of the greatest stories in Myanmar, especially considering it has survived a lot of adversity over the years, including fires, extreme weather, and wars.
+The country also has the largest number of temples in Southeast Asia.

 The temple of Shwedagon is found in Rangoon and is considered one of the most striking Buddhist temples in the whole of Asia.

 Having been completed in 1387, its top dome is made of 700 kilograms of gold.

 Wat Pho, Bangkok

 Bangkok is not new to travelers.
 It was the most visited city in the world in 2019 and was on course to retain that title again in 2020, and it is not hard to see why tourists love coming to this city.

 Also known as Wat Phra Chetuphon, Wat Pho is Thailand’s oldest and largest temple.
 It was built in the 16th century and later rebuilt in the late 1700s.
 However, Rama III added its stunning design in the 1830s, including traditional massage and medicine salons on the premises.

 Taktsang Monastery, or as it is popularly known, Tiger’s Nest, is the holiest place in Bhutan and one of the most visited sites in the country.
 Set on the edge of a 3,000 feet overhang, the temple is the unofficial national symbol of Bhutan and one of the most popular World Heritage Sites in Asia.